AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 Projects on the Developer Console still containing any Service Account (JWT) credentials will be 'frozen' after June 30, 2025.
 This will disable certificate rotation for your application or any other action to modify the Project or the credential.
 The ability to migrate will, however, still be available.
 Once you migrate your application, the Project will be 'unfrozen' again.

+Furthermore, Adobe will automatically convert any Service Account (JWT) credential with expired certificates to an OAuth Server-to-Server credential.

+Finally, on Mar 1, 2026, all JWT credentials (regardless of certificate validity) will stop working.

 ### We can currently create new Service Account (JWT) credentials even though they are marked as deprecated.
 Is it recommended?